Santiago Botero: Retirement

-Botero retired from his professional carrer in 2010 and that same year was awarded by Coldeportes as one of the most outstanding sportspersons in Colombia.
+Botero retired from his professional career in 2010 and that same year was awarded by Coldeportes as one of the most outstanding sportspersons in Colombia.

 The Colombian cyclist was 38 at the time of his retirement, working as a professional for 15 years, which has made him one of the best athletes in his country.

 Botero is a business administrator graduated from Eafit University, in his country.
 He also studied service management at the University of Medellín.